 Synopsis: Criminal law issues.
 Provides that, if certain criminal penalties are increased (or, in the case of an infraction, imposed) due to a prior conviction or infraction committed by a defendant, the new offense must have been committed not later than fifteen years from the later of the date: (1) of the conviction or infraction judgment; or (2) the person was released from incarceration, probation, or parole.
 Excludes certain crimes and classes of crimes from the fifteen year lookback period.
 Specifies the duties of an operator of a boat who is involved in an accident or collision resulting in injury.
-Provides that an indigent defendant has the right to consult with and be represented by counsel at the initial hearing.
 Adds strangulation and domestic battery to the definition of "crimes of violence".
 Specifies that references to a conviction for Indiana offenses include: (1) an attempt to commit the offense; (2) a conspiracy to commit the offense; and (3) a substantially similar offense committed in another jurisdiction.
 Provides that credit earned by a person on pretrial home detention does not include accrued time.
 Makes it a crime to possess a firearm with an obliterated serial number (under current law, it is only a crime to possess a handgun with an obliterated serial number).
 Provides a defense to possession of "smokable hemp" if the hemp is carried in continuous transit from a licensed producer in another state through Indiana to a licensed handler in another state.
-Specifies that a defendant placed on bail for a crime of violence who is rearrested for a new offense that is a Level 5 felony or higher: (1) may not be released on the defendant's own recognizance; (2) may not pay partial cash bail; and (3) must pay an amount of bail that is \$2,500 or the original bail amount, whichever is greater.
+Specifies that a conspiracy to commit a misdemeanor is an offense of the same class as the misdemeanor.
 Makes technical corrections.